 Within the FFF technology market, there are different printer categories based on the relation between price and printing quality.

 In-house FFF printers offer the best combination of costs and lead times.
 However, investing in both FFF and SLA printing technologies will give your company full versatility when producing parts.
-Each technology has its own benefits and applications, so the answer to the following questions about your 3D printing needs will be crucial when choosing the best solution for your company.
+To weigh the benefits for your company, read our white paper and have a think about your answers to these questions:

-• Does my company have specialized equipment to support the 3D Printer?
+- Does my company have specialized equipment to support a 3D printer?

-• Do I have a need to print out mechanically demanding parts?
+- Do I need to print mechanically demanding parts?

-• How many printed parts does my company required?
+- How many printed parts does my company require?

 Would you like to know more about 3D printing?
 Check out the following white papers: